 The most common cause of pain in the Achilles tendon is tendonitis.
 Tendonitis is the inflammation and irritation of the Achilles tendon, which is the large tendon running up the back of the ankle, connecting the heel bone to the calf muscle.
-This inflammation and irritation can cause pain and swelling, if the condition is not taken care of, it can lead to small tears within the tendon, making it susceptible for possible rupture.
+This inflammation and irritation can cause pain and swelling, and if the condition is not taken care of it can lead to small tears within the tendon, making it susceptible to rupture.

 There are a variety of causes of achilles tendonitis, but the most common causes are a lack of flexibility and overpronation of the feet.
 Other causes include changes in duration or intensity of exercise, or a change in footwear.

 Age can also be a contributing factor, with middle-aged recreational athletes being the most likely to be affected by this condition.
 As we age, our tissues become less flexible and more rigid, making us more prone to injuries.
 Because middle-aged recreational athletes train just as hard as younger athletes, but may suffer from less flexible tendons, they are more likely to experience this condition.

 Symptoms of Achilles Tendonitis

 Achilles tendonitis pain is usually described as pain over the back of the heel, where the tendon connects with the heel bone.
 This is not to be confused with plantar fasciitis, which is where the plantar fascia connects to the heel bone on the underside of the foot, at the base of the arch and heel.
 The Achilles tendon connects on the back of the heel, where the foot and ankle come together.